kelvinyelyen/arcane-flask/README.md

 # Arcane

-Arcane is a web app minimally designed to streamline newsletter management.
-It offers an intuitive solution for handling subscribers, creating captivating newsletters with a rich text editor, and delivering personalized content.
-Seamlessly integrated with an email service, it ensures efficient communication and optimal subscriber engagement.
+Arcane serves as a web-based solution as part of my Harvard's CS50x final project, designed with a minimalist approach to tackle the complexities of newsletter management.
+It provides an intuitive remedy for subscriber handling, enabling the creation of engaging newsletters using a comprehensive text editor, and ensuring the distribution of personalized content.
+Through seamless integration with an email service, it optimizes communication efficiency and fosters increased engagement among subscribers.
+[Initail Video presentation](https://www.youtube.com/watch?v=Yr1_HLpfW2Q)

 ## Features